Prometheus-X-association/edge-computing/docs/design-document.md

 <!--
 _What configuration options does this BB have?
 What is the configuration format?
 Provide examples.
 How is the component logging the operations?
-What are the error scenarios?
-What are the limits in terms of usage (e.g. number of requests, size of dataset, etc.)?_
+What are the error Scenarios?
+What are the limits in terms of usage (e.g., number of requests, size of dataset, etc.)?_
 -->

 ### Configuration Parameters